NLPerWS/KMatrix-2/README.md

 <img src="images/deploy2-3.png" style="zoom:50%;"/>

    After that, we can deploy the K-LLMs system and interact with it.
-The interface of System(Loop K-LLMs) Deployment and Interaction is shown in the picture below.
+The GUI of System(Loop K-LLMs) Deployment and Interaction is shown in the picture below.

 <img src="images/deploy1.png" style="zoom:60%;" />

 ### Task Management and Evaluation

-   Task Management and Evaluation is used for constructing, managing and executing evaluation tasks for the K-LLMs system, and the interface of Task Management and Evaluation is shown in the picture below.
+   Task Management and Evaluation is used for constructing, managing and executing evaluation tasks for the K-LLMs system, and the GUI of Task Management and Evaluation is shown in the picture below.
 Users can:

    1) Construct evaluation task: create evaluation task, select evaluation dataset & K-LLMs system.
    2) Executing evaluation task: After constructing evaluation task, we can run the evaluation task, and the evaluation results will be presented.